readthedocs/readthedocs.org/docs/user/custom-domains.rst

 The domain will feature in search indexing and if you lose the domain, domain sharks may exploit this.

 You can choose if the domain is just an alias.
 The **canonical** domain feature allows you to have several domains and choose which one search engines should respect when indexing your documentation project.
+The domain that you choose as your canonical domain is by far the most important one.

 .. seealso::